 The Quilt catalog can browse packages and S3 buckets of any size.

-To ensure usability and quick package pushes, the Quilt web catalog imposes the following limits on pushes.
-These limits do not apply to the
+To ensure usability and quick package pushes, the Quilt web catalog imposes the following limits on pushes (which vary depending on whether the multipart checksums are enabled on the stack).
+These limits do not apply to the quilt3 Python API.

 Package manifest size (metadata)

 Package size (data; via promotion or from an S3 directory)